xasos/BPA-State/README.md

 phPebble
 ========

-Product Hunt client for Pebble
+Product Hunt client for Pebble written in Javascript.

 **NOTICE**: Not complete, under active development.